Radio Geo’s Media Blog (More Psychic Phenomena) under construction

 Being afraid to lose is a great motivator.

-I was telling a friend about having a cold and saying that the worst part is, “I’m not good at feeling bad.”
-But then I thought, “That’s a great song title; I should give it to my old friends, Burton Cummings, and Randy Bachman; they’re the best at creating a hit song from just one line.
+Then I thought, “Hey, I thought I should give that line to my old friends, Burton Cummings, and Randy Bachman; they’re the best in the world at creating a hit song from just one line.

 The only people who take radio seriously today are radio people.